justinsisley/tokenpress/README.md

 });
 ```

-Retrieve a token from localStorage:
+Retrieve a token from localStorage/sessionStorage:

 ```javascript
 import tokenpress from 'tokenpress/browser';